Free-Macrame-Patterns.com Logo

 Diagram

-Step 3: You now have 16 strands to work with.
-Arrange them into 8 sets of two cords.
-Tie a Linked Overhand knot with each set, 1-inch below the Lanyard knot.
+Tie a Linked Overhand knot with each set, 1-inch from the Crown knot.

-The Fisherman’s knot is the easiest one to use for the Globe Float Hanger, but any of the Linked OH knots will work.
-The Triangle Knot is another option.
+The Fisherman’s knot is the easiest one to use for the Globe Float Hanger, but other knots on that page will work, too.

 Tighten the knots so the net is flat against the glass globe, without any slack.